CERT-Polska/mquery/README.md

 ## Contributing

-If you want to contribute, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you want to contribute, see our dedicated [documentation for contributors](./CONTRIBUTING.md).

 ## Contact